HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 4) A start tag whose tag name is "hvml"
    - Parse error.
-Ignore the token.
+Ignore the `token`.

 > Process the token using the rules for the "in body" insertion mode.
 > -- From HTML spec.

 5) A start tag of a foreign element